wavefrontHQ/docs/pages/doc/authorization.md

 Permissions always apply to all objects of a certain type.
 For example, a user with **Dashboards** permission can view and modify all dashboards.

-A user with Accounts, Groups & Roles permission manages authorization:
+A user with **Accounts, Groups & Roles** permission manages authorization by:
-1. Creates one or more **roles** and assigns one or more [permissions](permissions_overview.html) to each role.
+1. Creating one or more **roles** and assigning one or more [permissions](permissions_overview.html) to each role.
-2. Creates one or more **groups** and adds one or more users to each group.
+2. Creating one or more **groups** and adding one or more users to each group.
-3. Assigns one or more roles to each group.
+3. Assigning one or more roles to each group.

 ### Example